al3rez/beers-srv/README.md

 > X. Dev/prod parity
 Keep development, staging, and production as similar as possible

-As I have only one `master` branch and many sub-branches this is also true
+As I have only one `master` branch and, many feature branches this is also true

 > XI.
 Logs
 Treat logs as event streams

-Unfortunately I haven't had time to make this consitent but I guess in some cases I'm treating logs like streams?!
+Unfortunately I haven't had time to make this consistent but, I guess in some cases I'm treating logs like streams?!

 > XII.
 Admin processes
 Run admin/management tasks as one-off processes